 Having already eaten at the ITC Grand Chola’s nine other restaurants, first impressions of Avartana put it in a class of its own.
 The lighting and decor set an atmosphere of elegance and opulence, fitting for a place that aims to be the best restaurant in Chennai.

-The way Chef Ajit experiments with Southern Indian flavours is indeed unique.
-For example, tomato rasam, a typical South Indian soup, is poured from a hot teapot into a coffee filter, where it infuses with fresh herbs before it is poured into a martini glass for sipping.
+Notably, the way Chef Ajit experiments with Southern Indian flavours is indeed unique.
+For example, tomato rasam, a typical South Indian soup.
+To serve, the soup is first poured from a hot teapot into a coffee filter to infuse with fresh herbs.
+And after a few minutes, poured into a martini glass for sipping.

-Or the sago and yoghurt, which comes with a poppadom on top and sauce inside a test tube.
-Crunch the poppadom inside the pot and pour over the chili sauce to eat.
+Another example is the sago and yoghurt, which came with a poppadom on top and test tube sauce.
+The instructions are to crunch the poppadom inside the pot and then pour over the chili sauce to eat.

-But is it the best restaurant in Chennai?
+So, is it the best restaurant in Chennai?
 That’s the question I asked myself towards the end of the meal.
-The concept is definitely original, the food well executed, but it was more presentation over substance.
-In my opinion, it is only second best.
-For me, the top spot goes to Peshawri, also inside the ITC.
+While the concept is definitely original and the food well executed, it felt a little like presentation over substance.
+Some of the stand-out dishes include the spicy pork dumplings, pan-fried cod, succulent lamb masala chops and sal leaf-wrapped chicken rice with aubergine pachadi.
+However, for me, the top spot has to go to another of ITC’s restaurants, Peshawri.
 Less frills, and much more flavour.

 Bela Tasting Menu